tbadet/teaching/Bioinformatic_tools/Course_6/README.md

 protLSID contains the identifier for HapMap protocol;
 assayLSID contain the identifier HapMap assay used for genotyping;
 panelLSID contains the identifier for panel of individuals genotyped;
-QCcode contains the quality control for all entries;
-subsequently, the list of sample names.
+QCcode contains the quality control for all entries; subsequently, the list of sample names.
-Below it is an example of VCF file:

 ---

 #### Performing the association mapping